Español

 As mentioned in Finding Cancer in Young Adults, cancers are often found later in young adults than they are in other age groups.
 Sometimes this can complicate treatment if the cancer has grown large or has spread by the time it’s found.

 Young adults are more likely to be uninsured or to have very limited health insurance when compared to children or older adults.
 This might make them less likely to seek medical care in the first place or be unable to afford cancer treatment, which can cost a lot.
-What’s more, people in this age group often aren't familiar with other types of financial resources that might be available to them.
+What’s more, people in this age group often don't know what other types of financial resources that might be available to them.

 Cancer and its treatment can also affect a person’s ability to work.
 Doctor visits, appointments for exams and treatments, time needed to recover from treatment, and later follow-up visits can all make it hard to work at a time when many young people are just starting their careers.
 It’s important for people to understand their rights as an employee when they are diagnosed with cancer, as well as how to work with their employer to best accommodate both parties.
 For more information, see Working During Cancer Treatment and Returning to Work After Cancer Treatment.